 .
 A Sunday school was later organized in the old Swan schoolhouse and later moved to Drew's corncrib.
 The church was formally organized with five charter members on December 9, 1895, in the old Michigan tent that was located in Shacktown, the place of worship later being moved to Benson's Real Estate Office.
 The “Shack Church” was built at 110 North Jackson Street in 1896.

-The present parsonage on Pryor St was occupied on March 18, 1957.
+The present parsonage on Pryor Street was occupied on March 18, 1957.
 The building formerly used as a parsonage was razed to make way for a new educational building.
 This new structure was occupied on November 15, 1959.
-During the ministry of Rev. Henry Erwin, the renovated sanctuary was consecrated on November 24, 1974, and by May, 1976, the renovation of the education building was complete.
+During the ministry of Rev. Henry Erwin, the renovated sanctuary was consecrated on November 24, 1974, and by May 1976, the renovation of the education building was complete.